emc2cube/MySGrowLED/README.md

 Assembly
 --------

-Once you received your dirty package of PCBs (or any other Fab house) is received start inspecting it carefully to look for scratches, dents, or anything that seems wrong.
+Once you received your dirty package of PCBs (or any other Fab house) start by inspecting it carefully to look for scratches, dents, or anything that seems wrong.
 Do not use the board if you have any concerns.
 ![DirtyPackage](https://raw.githubusercontent.com/emc2cube/MySGrowLED/master/img/PCB1.jpg)

 Markings are a little off, but nothing wrong on this one, good to go!